Continuous nonlinear adaptive experimental design with gradient flow: Introduction

 \subsection{Our contributions}

-The main contribution of this manuscript is developing the computational scheme for continuous nonlinear optimal design.
-To the best of our knowledge, this is the first work that pursues nonlinear OED via optimizing a continuous design distribution $\rho \in \pr_2(\Omega)$.
-We work on the two-layer algorithm framework, which alternatingly optimizes the continuous design measure $\rho$ and the inference parameters $\vecsigma.$ Crucial techniques include the gradient flow with Monte-Carlo particle method to simulate the design measure $\rho,$ facilitating the search of measurements that carry the most information volume.
-With fixed experiment budget, we are to efficiently allocate the measurement to the most valuable design variables to realize parameter reconstruction $\vecsigma^*$.
-Depending on the local optimization property, we have both the brute-force and the relaxed one-step update options for solving $\vecsigma^*.$ The two strategies are \cref{brute-force alg} presented in \cref{sec:brute-force} and \cref{alternative alg} in \cref{sec:modified}.
-To some extent, the current work is the nonlinear extension to the existing paper \cite{JGLW24} that focused on continuous linear OED problems.
-The nonlinear design adds one more layer of optimization for $\vecsigma^*$ \eqref{eqn: continuous loss}.
+In this paper we develop a computational scheme for continuous nonlinear optimal design.
+To the best of our knowledge, our work is the first to address nonlinear OED by optimizing a continuous design distribution $\rho \in \pr_2(\Omega)$.
+Our bilevel approach alternates between optimization of the continuous design measure $\rho$ and optimization of the inference parameters $\vecsigma.$ Gradient flow is used in conjunction with the Monte-Carlo particle method, which captures the design measure $\rho$, facilitating the search for those measurements that carry maximal information volume.
+We describe both ``brute-force" and relaxed one-step approaches for updating $\vecsigma$, the difference being in how accurately we solve the inner problem of the bilevel formulation.
+These two strategies are specified in \cref{brute-force alg} (\cref{sec:brute-force}) and \cref{alternative alg} (\cref{sec:modified}).
+The current work can be viewed as a nonlinear extension of the paper \cite{JGLW24}, which addresses the case of continuous {\em linear} OED models.
+Nonlinearity requires us to add an inner layer of optimization for $\vecsigma^*$ \eqref{eqn: continuous loss}.

-We provide comprehensive numerical experiments of the proposed \cref{brute-force alg} and \cref{alternative alg} on various nonlinear inverse problem models, including the Lorenz 63 dynamical system \cite{L63} and the steady-state Schr\"{o}dinger equation \cite{Z22}.
-The empirical performances showcase the applicability of both algorithms.
-In particular, the adaptive algorithms are able to achieve the best statistical design criteria and also facilitate solving the parameter successfully.
-Meanwhile the solved design measures reveal interesting patterns of valuable experiments that correspond to the underlying features within the physical systems.
+We provide computational results for our algorithms on various nonlinear inverse problem models, including the Lorenz 63 dynamical system \cite{L63} (\cref{sec: test2}) and the steady-state Schr\"{o}dinger equation \cite{Z22} (\cref{sec: test1}).
+Besides achieving the best design criteria, the optimal design measures reveal patterns that have interesting correspondences to features of the physical systems.